Mutually unbiased bases: polynomial optimization and symmetry: Introduction

 \paragraph{Representation theory of the wreath product $S_d \wr S_k$.} It is classical theory to describe the irreducible modules for wreath products of finite groups, see for example~\cite{Ker71, MacDonald80}.
+In particular, the irreducible modules for the wreath product $S_d \wr S_k$ are known.
+However, as mentioned before, decomposing an arbitrary wreath-product-module into its irreducible components often remains challenging.
 Recently, certain ``permutation modules'' for wreath products have been studied (see \cref{sec: iso to perm module} for their definition), and methods to derive the multiplicities of the irreducible modules in these modules have been given \cite{CT03, Green19}.
-However, in general there is no explicit description of the homomorphisms from the irreducible modules to the permutation modules.
-See~\cite{Green19} for a partial description.
+However, in general there is no explicit description of the homomorphisms from the irreducible modules to the permutation modules (which is what we need for our symmetry reduction), see~\cite{Green19} for a partial description.
 Our symmetry reduction involves constructing explicit homomorphisms for ``L-shaped'' permutation modules.